 If you’ve been looking for a free Android password manager that doesn’t have too many cut-offs, then Passwarden is for you.
 It has a user-friendly interface, a respectful amount of features, and robust security.

-Finally, you can use this password manager as a browser extension next to your Android app.
+Compatibility: Passwarden’s app for Android is nearly the same as you would get for your desktop device and there’s every feature available.
+Moreover, you can use this password manager as a browser extension next to your Android app.
 Set it up on Chrome, Edge, Firefox, or Opera and enjoy fully secure browsing!

 - User-friendly interface

 - Duress mode

 - Limited import options

 |Cloud storage:||1 GB|

 |Browser plugins:||Chrome, Firefox, Safari, Opera, Edge, Edge Legacy|

 LastPass can be often seen hanging around the market-leading Android password managers, which is no surprise as it’s a solid cybersecurity tool.
 It has functional and intuitive applications packed with all crucial features.